0x62797465/0x62797465.github.io/_posts/2025-07-28-ELF Capsule.md

  116 @ 80100490  int64_t a4_23 = arg5
  ...
 ```
 This is really complex, and manual analysis took a while.
-So here is the python version:
+So here is the Python version:
 ```python
 def rotate_left(val,valer):
     val &= 0xFFFFFFFFFFFFFFFF  # Ensure 64-bit